yrikw/marketplace_app/README.md

 - Heroku
 - Github

-## Description
+## Description of this application
 ### Purpose
 The purpose of this app is to provide a platform where people can share their homemade food and homegrown vegetables and fruits.
 It allows to buy cheap and fresh vegetables from local area and make local connections.

 ### Function / Features
+#### User
+- Sign up to use this app
+- Only user who has profile can share or buy items
+- View a seller's profile, picture and item list
 - User can have more than one items

+#### Listing
 - A search form that user can search items by item title, category or/and suburb in listing page
 - A top page displays new item list
-- Only user who has profile can share or buy items
-- View a seller's profile, picture and item list
 - User can see a item brief overview in a listing page and then click "See more" to see more details and buy the item.
 The details include title, price, place and description.

+#### Payment
+- This application uses Stripe as a third party
+- User can check the receipt after purchase

 ### Sitemap